benalittlewhile/statparse/README.md

 `statparse "4of(1d20+4, 1d8+2)"`

 Statparse also allows you to add static values to the output if you need to (for example, the ac of a monster).
-In this case you can just subsituted the given roll string for a number like so:
+In this case you can just substitute the given roll string for a number like so:

 `statparse "6of(1d20+3, 14, 1d8+2)"`